Authors and Editors

 Jerry Ashworth, Thompson Grants

-Jerry Ashworth is the editor of Thompson's Federal Grants Management Handbook, Federal Grants Development Handbook and the Single Audit Information Service.
-Mr. Ashworth has served as the editor of these publications for more than 15 years.
-He has almost 30 years of journalism experience, including the last 25 years in the newsletter industry covering a range of topics from federal grants and single audits to electronic commerce and environmental issues.
+Jerry Ashworth is the editor at Thompson Grants.
+Mr. Ashworth has served as the editor of these publications for more than 17 years.
+He has more than 30 years of journalism experience, including the last 25 years in the newsletter industry covering a range of topics from federal grants and single audits to electronic commerce and environmental issues.
 Mr. Ashworth has a Bachelor of Arts in Journalism degree from the University of Georgia and is a member of the Society of Professional Journalists.
 He can be connected with via LinkedIn.

 Jesse Buggs, City of Bowie, Md.

-Jesse Buggs is the director of the Office of Grant Development and Administration for the City of Bowie, Maryland and the Chair of the Metropolitan Washington Council of Governments Housing Directors Advisory Committee.
-He serves on the Steering Committee of the National Grants Partnership and the Grants Editorial Advisory Board of Thompson Information Services.
+Jesse Buggs is the director of the Office of Grants Development and Administration for the City of Bowie, and is a frequent speaker and trainer for the National Grants Management Association and the Grants Professional Association, and is a member of the Thompson Grants Editorial Advisory Board.

 Cornelia Chebinou, NASACT